Top of the Ticket

-Red fading to blue, new party poll finds
+Opinion: Red fading to blue, new party poll finds

-Democrats are heading into November’s election with stronger "party identification" among voters than during either of the last two presidential election cycles, a new Pew poll shows.
+Democrats are heading into November’s election with stronger ‘party identification’ among voters than during either of the last two presidential election cycles, a new Pew poll shows.

-More than one-third of those surveyed –- 36% -– identified themselves as Democrats, and just 27% identified themselves as Republicans in Pew Research Center surveys taken during the firPewst two months of this year.
+More than one-third of those surveyed –- 36% -– identified themselves as Democrats, and just 27% identified themselves as Republicans in Pew Research Center surveys taken during the first two months of this year.

 But the numbers show more of an erosion from the Republican column than a gain by the Democrats.
 The Republican Party’s share of self-identified partisans shrank by six points since 2004 and represents the lowest level in 16 years of polling by Pew.
 The level of support for the Democratic Party remained relatively stable: 36% in the latest surveys compared with 35% in 2004 and in 2000.